Skip to content

 Finding the Frequency of Each Element

 Java array programs help find the count of each thing in an array.
-This task is about looking at how often each part shows up in a sorted list of good, whole numbers.
+This task examines how often each part appears in a sorted list of good, whole numbers.

 • Choose an array to work on—it could be any type, from Armstrong to generic arrays.

-• Start counting; the aim is to see how many times each part shows up in the list.
+• Start counting; the aim is to see how many times each part appears in the list.

 • Use Java classes if needed; they can take an array and give back another with counts of each thing.